Auzzy/pyinq/docs/src/source/bettertests.rst

                 def test_class_test_1():
                         assert_true(True)

-Note something very important: as with other test functions :func:`test1` doesn't take any parameters. *Not even :attr:`self`*.
+Note something very important: as with other test functions :func:`test1` doesn't take any parameters. *Not even self*.
 Rather than forcing you to provide :attr:`self` to test class functions, it's created and passed to each test behind the scenes.
 Each test gets its own instance of :attr:`self`, so this can't be used to share values across tests.

 To refer to an instance of the test class, simply use the attribute :attr:`self`, as you would in a normal Python class.::